Abraham Lincoln Association: Publications

 The ALA's semi-annual Journal of the Abraham Lincoln Association is the only journal devoted exclusively to the history and legacies of Abraham Lincoln.
+The journal is led by an executive editor and an editor, currently Michael Burlingame and Christian McWhirter, with guidance from a publications committee.
+Each submission receives anonymous review from at least two specialists in the field, who assess the depth of research, strength of analysis, originality, and scholarly importance.
+The review process usually runs four to five months.
+Since the late 1980s, JALA has appeared twice a year, in spring and fall.
 Historian David Herbert Donald said "The Journal of the Abraham Lincoln Association is the most important periodical in the field of Lincoln studies.
 As a Lincoln biographer, I rely on it heavily for both ideas and information."
 The ALA also publishes a quarterly newsletter, For the People.
-Most of the ALA's publications are available to the public on its website.

 The ALA's crowning publication is The Collected Works of Abraham Lincoln, edited by Roy P. Basler, Marion Dolores Pratt, and Lloyd A. Dunlap.
 It was published in 8 volumes (plus an index) between 1953 and 1955, with two supplemental volumes published in 1974 and 1990 and is now available online to the public at the association's website.
 Basler's Collected Works has become a standard resource for Lincoln and Civil War scholarship, but it suffers from limitations and omissions.
 Collected Works did not include incoming correspondence to Lincoln, which denies the reader important context.
 New technology and the development of documentary editing as a discipline allows for more faithful renditions of the texts.
 And in the nearly 60 years since the publication of Collected Works, many new Lincoln documents have been discovered, providing new opportunities for historical scholarship.